 Gas stations are generally not associated with fine wine, but this unconventional destination is the place to go to fill up the tank and much more.
 There are 40 wine selections available by the glass and more than 1,500 bottles to choose from, as well as traditional Spanish food (think paella, Spanish tortilla, and gambas al ajillo—garlic shrimp) to enjoy.
 Oenophiles will want to put this one on their list, regardless of what the gas tank reads.

 Vinya Wine & Market

 Choose a bottle from the extensive selection and stay a while.
-There’s a $15 corkage fee, well worth the price for a relaxing get-together among friends (or solo!) at this Key Biscayne favorite hangout.
-The menu features elevated Latin American flair like short rib empanadas with raisin brandy sauce and crispy fish taquitos with jalapeño-cilantro sauce, but regulars can’t say enough about the Vinya burger (wagyu beef, aged gouda, bacon, fried egg, caramelized onion, and truffle aioli).
-A Coral Gables location recently opened as well.
+At this Key Biscayne favorite, there’s a $15 corkage fee, well worth the price for a relaxing get-together among friends.
+(Note: there is a Coral Gables location as well).
+The menu features elevated Latin American flair like morcilla spring rolls and octopus a la plancha.
+Still, regulars can’t say enough about the Vinya burger made withwagyu beef, aged gouda, bacon, fried egg, caramelized onion, and truffle aioli.